coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 >❗️ When you add an operation to an operation queue, the queue ignores the value of the asynchronous property and always calls the start method from a separate thread.
 Therefore, if you always run operations by adding them to an operation queue, there is no reason to make them asynchronous.

 #### What we have learned?
-let's recap it quickly
+Let's recap it quickly

-* How to create an Operation using subclassing Operation abstract class and also using closures.
+* How to create an Operation using subclassing Operation abstract class and also using closures ?
-* How to set properties like priority, quality of service etc
+* How to set properties like priority, quality of service etc ?
 * If Operation is executed in Operation Queue then they are asynchronous unless by default Operation is a synchronous entity.

 ### Grand Central Dispatch
 GCD is a low-level C-based API that enables the very simple use of a task-based concurrency model.
 It helps execute code concurrently on multicore hardware by submitting work to dispatch queues managed by the system.

-The best place to learn about the all the API it provides would go visit official Apple [documentation](https://developer.apple.com/reference/dispatch){:target="_blank"}.
+The best place to learn about the all the API it provides is to go visit official Apple [documentation](https://developer.apple.com/reference/dispatch){:target="_blank"}.

 Although you may write your code to use concurrent execution under GCD, it’s up to GCD to decide how much parallelism is required.
 Parallelism requires concurrency, but concurrency does not guarantee parallelism.